 Fettisdagen is the Swedish version of our Shrove Tuesday.
 The tradition wants us to have one last binge before we fast for 40 days.
-The Swedes don’t eat pancakes like us on this day but they eat Fettisdagensbullar or semlor.
+The Swedes don’t eat pancakes like we do in Belgium but they have Fettisdagsbullar or semlor.
 And because of these cakes, they call this day Semmeldagen as well.
-In 2017 semmeldagen is on the 28th of February.